involucro/involucro/README.md

 ### Push Step

-Tagged images can be pushed to repositories, where they can be pulled by other users.
+Tagged images can be pushed to repositories where they can be pulled by other users.
 This step may involve authentication, see below for details.

 **task.push(`<NAME>`) (*introductory registration*) registers a step that, when taken, pushes the image with the given name to a remote repository.
-Note that the default Docker rules apply with regard to names: If a name starts with a server address, the image is pushed there, and if not, Docker Hub is selected.
+Note that the default Docker rules apply with regard to names: If a name starts with a server address the image is pushed there, and if not Docker Hub is selected.
 Example: `task.push('image:latest')`

 ## Authentication